 Yeh kyon vahaan utha dhuaan… Kya jaane kya jal gaya…”

 To give due credit to Anu Malik and Rahat Indori, each song is a gem and has garnered a great following over the years.
-It is unfortunate that the makers couldn’t use the melancholic Tum juda hokar hamein by Roop Kumar Rathod and Sanjeevani.
+Unfortunately, the makers couldn’t use the melancholic Tum juda hokar hamein by Roop Kumar Rathod and Sanjeevani in the film.

-Moushumi Chatterjee is a delight as Neha’s mother.
-Thank you Vidhu Vinod Chopra for keeping one scene where she laughs full throttle.
-Saurabh Shukla is real and believable as Birju’s father.
-Amit Phakle (the child actor from Mammo) is all grown-up in Kareeb and does a good job.
-Johnny Lever adds the right dose of humour.
-Shammi Kapoor and Sushma Seth do well.
+Moushumi Chatterjee is delightful as always as she becomes Neha’s mother in the film.
+Credit to Vidhu Vinod Chopra for including a scene where she breaks into an uninhibited, full-throttle laugh.
+Saurabh Shukla is natural and grounded as Birju’s father.
+Amit Phakle, the child actor from Mammo, appears all grown up and fits in well.
+Johnny Lever brings just the right amount of humour, while Shammi Kapoor and Sushma Seth deliver solid performances in their parts.

 “Hum juda nahi ho sakte… hum to aise bane hai… jaise… seep aur moti… talaab aur pani… baarish aur chatri!”

-Vidhu Vinod Chopra succeeds in knitting some neat elements in Birju and Neha’s love story.
-Remember the yellow dupatta that was all over music inlay cards?
-That too finds closure as the film ends with the Chori Chori number:
+Vidhu Vinod Chopra successfully weaves together a collection of memorable moments in Birju and Neha’s love story.
+Remember that yellow dupatta featured on the film’s music inlay cards?
+That too comes full circle as the film closes with the Chori Chori number.